AndyV773/PP5/README.md

 ### Render

-The App live link is: [https://predictometer.onrender.com/](https://predictometer.onrender.com/)
+- The App live link is: [https://predictometer.onrender.com/](https://predictometer.onrender.com/)

+Render requires 1 additional files for deployment

+- `requirements.txt`

-- The project was deployed to **Render** using the following steps:
+The project was deployed to **Render** using the following steps:

 1. Log in to Render.com using Github